ehowey/gatsby-theme-catalyst/themes/gatsby-theme-catalyst-blog/README.md

 # Gatsby Theme Catalyst Blog

 This adds a blogging interface using MDX, similar to `gatsby-theme-blog-core` with some custom modifications.
 The theme can be added to any existing Catalyst-based site and will add blog functionality.
+This is a minimal implementation that is not designed to be used in a production site, but rather as a jumping off point for a production site.

 The main features added to this blog theme are:

 - Support for a featured image on the blog posts
-- Improved SEO handling with these images, so when the posts are shared on social media the featured images are used
+- Support for a social image on the blog posts
+- Support for different post types in the frontmatter to allow for conditional styling of posts
 - Drafts flag in frontmatter so you can keep posts in your repo that are drafts and not built in the final site
 - Ability to control the excerpt length used in post summaries